Sleeping in Airports

 If you have found yourself with a layover at Beijing Capital Airport, you may now be wondering what to do with your time….besides sleep!
-PEK is a sprawling, modern airport that serves as a major gateway into China.
+PEK is a sprawling, modern airport that serves as a significant gateway into China.

 1. Sample the local food

-Airport DiningThe airport has a lot of food options, with most leaning towards casual settings and to-go kiosks.
+The airport has a lot of food options, with most leaning towards casual settings and to-go kiosks.
 Enjoy different Chinese cuisines and teahouses – a quick way to gain an appreciation of the local culture.
-Other Asian cuisines are available too, including Thai and Japanese.
+Other Asian cuisines are available, too, including Thai and Japanese.
 Or, opt for Western standbys like Starbucks, McDonald’s, KFC, and Costa Coffee.
 Plenty of options are open 24-hours.

 2. Relax in an airport lounge

-Airport LoungesYou don’t have to fly First Class to enjoy an airline lounge!
-In fact, many airport lounges are accessible to all travellers, regardless of airline or flight class.
+You don’t have to fly First Class to enjoy an airline lounge!
+Many airport lounges are accessible to all travellers, regardless of airline or flight class.
 Book a single-visit pass online or join a lounge membership program to gain entry to several airport lounges – most even include shower facilities.
 For locations and amenities, see our Beijing Capital Airport Guide.

 3. Go shopping

-ShoppingIf shopping is your thing, you won’t be disappointed here!
-There are all sorts of shops, starting with airport necessities like bookstores, convenience stores, and Chinese souvenir shops – local teas make for perfect travel-friendly souvenirs.
+If shopping is your thing, you won’t be disappointed here!
+There are all sorts of shops, starting with airport necessities like bookstores, convenience stores, and Chinese souvenir shops – local teas make perfect travel-friendly souvenirs.
 Duty-free areas are located in the international areas of T2 and T3.
 If you’re looking to treat yourself to something fancier, the boutiques in T3 make it especially easy.

 4. Head into Beijing

-Layover SightseeingLayovers in Beijing can range from a few hours to up to a day long!
-So if hanging in the airport the whole time feels a bit claustrophobic, consider heading out for some sightseeing.
-We recommend having at least 8 hours between flights if you want to do some exploring – the airport is located 32 km from the city center, and with traffic this can easily take 1 hour each way.
-There’s a couple ways to do some sightseeing: join a tour group or do it yourself.
+Layovers in Beijing can range from a few hours to up to a day long!
+So, if hanging in the airport the whole time feels slightly claustrophobic, consider heading out for some sightseeing.
+We recommend having at least 8 hours between flights if you want to explore – the airport is 32 km from the city center, and with traffic, this can easily take 1 hour each way.
+There are a couple of ways to do some sightseeing: join a tour group or do it yourself.

 5. Freshen up (for free!)

-showersTerminal 3’s E Gate has a few free showers that are tucked into the shopping area: one between the Bally and Montblanc shops and the other between Ferragamo and Hugo Boss boutiques.
+Terminal 3’s E Gate has a few free showers tucked into the shopping area: one between the Bally and Montblanc shops and the other between Ferragamo and Hugo Boss boutiques.
 Both are reportedly spacious, with decent water pressure and a storage locker for safety.
 Terminal 2 has a pay-to-use shower near Gate D5.

 6. Unwind or get some exercise

-Airport Gym/FitnessFor a quick pick-me-up, Le SPA in T3 offers traditional Chinese foot massages.
+Le SPA in T3 offers traditional Chinese foot massages for a quick pick-me-up.
 For a full-service spa treatment, you’ll have to leave the airport.
 The Hilton Beijing Airport offers paid entries to their fitness center, indoor heater swimming pool, or full spa.
-A free shuttle runs 24-hours between the hotel and the airport.
+A free shuttle runs 24 hours between the hotel and the airport.
 See our Beijing Capital Airport Guide for pick-up times and locations.

-7. Zen out at the garden
+7. Zen out in the garden

 8. WiFi

-WiFiStay connected to friends and family, update your social media accounts or surf the internet during your layover.
-WiFi is free throughout the airport, with a caveat: If you have a Chinese mobile number, you’ll get your username and password via SMS.
+Stay connected to friends and family, update your social media accounts or surf the internet during your layover.
+Free WiFi is accessible throughout the airport, with a caveat: If you have a Chinese mobile number, you’ll get your username and password via SMS.
 If you don’t have one, head to an information desk to scan your passport information and receive your login credentials.

 9. Sleep

-Sleep PodsBy and large, travellers shouldn’t have much issue camping out overnight.
+By and large, travellers shouldn’t have much issue camping out overnight.
 For the best spots to stretch out, T3 is recommended.
 There’s a lot of seating here, though most benches are wooden, and any padded chairs most likely have armrests – so get creative.
 If you arrive early enough, try to snag a full couch inside the Burger King at T3’s mezzanine level.
 If you’re pre-Security, head to the A/B and L/K counters for armrest-free benches.
-No matter where you are, it’s probably loud and bright, so bring along your earplugs and eye masks.
-If you’d rather spend the cash for some better sleep, you have a couple options.
+No matter where you are, it’s probably loud and bright, so bring your earplugs and eye masks.
+You have a few options if you’d rather spend the cash for better sleep.
 Inside the airport, Hourly Hotels rent standard hotel rooms in hourly blocks, and GoSleep Pods, with hourly rentals, offer unique sleeping chairs that block the commotion around you, with private underneath storage.
-For a proper night’s sleep, many hotels are located within a few minutes’ drive of the airport, and some offer free shuttle service.
+For a proper night’s sleep, many hotels are within a few minutes’ drive from the airport, and some offer complimentary shuttle service.
 Hotel amenities and locations are located in our Beijing Capital Airport Guide.